aanol-basnet/decibel/README.md

 # DECIBEL — Music Downloader

-A clean, minimal music downloader with a browser-based UI.
-Search for artists, albums, and songs via YouTube Music, then download them as MP3s.
+A minimal, self-hosted music downloader with a browser-based UI.
+Search artists, albums, and songs via YouTube Music and download them as MP3s — with full metadata, album art, and per-album folders.

 ---

 ## Features

-- Search artists, albums, and songs
+- Search artists, albums, and songs via YouTube Music
 - Browse artist pages and full album tracklists
+- Top result surfaced based on your search query
+- Recently searched artists shown on the home page
-- Download individual songs or entire albums
+- Download individual songs or entire albums at once
 - Download queue — handles multiple downloads one at a time
+- Automatically finds the studio version of each track
-- Saves as MP3 with metadata and album art embedded
+- Saves as MP3 at 192kbps with embedded album art
+- Full metadata — title, artist, album, track number
+- Organizes downloads into per-album folders

 ---